-The Chase Freedom Unlimited® was launched in 2016, and nowadays it’s the single credit card that I put the most spending on.
-The catch is that there’s a learning curve to using this card — for some people this will be a mediocre card, while for other people it will be hugely valuable.
+For some context, the Freedom Unlimited was launched in 2016, and it’s one of the all around best cards for everyday spending.
+It’s a card that I have, and also one that I spend a lot of money on.
+The catch is that there’s a learning curve to using this card — for some people this will just be a good card, while for other people this will be an amazing card.

 The value you get from the card will vary significantly, though, based on what other cards you have.
-For example, some people might only be earning rewards equivalent to 1.5% back with this card, while others will be earning rewards that they value at 2.5%+, which is among the best rewards rate in the industry.
+For example, some people might only be earning rewards equivalent to 1.5% back for everyday spending with this card, while others will be earning rewards that they value at 2.5%+, which is among the best rewards rates in the industry.

-You can potentially get a lot more value than that, as these points can be converted into Ultimate Rewards points, and I value those at 1.7 cents each.
-So that’s the equivalent of a ~5.1% return on your first $20,000 spent, which is incredible.
+On the surface, points can be redeemed for one cent each, but you can potentially get a lot more value than that, as these points can be converted into Ultimate Rewards points, and I value those at 1.7 cents each.

 Chase Freedom Unlimited Card Eligibility